 Managing a restaurant is a people-intensive process.
 Customers expect great food and great service from hospitable people.
-So, for a restaurant manager, curating the right kind of people management checklists to onboard, train, and retain the best employees is important but highly involved.
+So, for a restaurant manager, curating the right kind of people management checklists to onboard, train, and retain the best employees is important, but highly involved.

 This is why most successful restaurant businesses use people management software to integrate their recruitment, onboarding, and training into one easy-to-use platform.
-People management checklists usually cover:

 A daily prep checklist is a list of food items and the required quantities that must be prepared for each line station for the workday.
-It is a great way of ensuring your kitchen personnel do not prep too much or too little, resulting in efficiency and reduced costs from reductions in food overproduction and wastage.
+It is a great way of ensuring your kitchen personnel do not prep too much or too little, resulting in efficiency and reduced costs from reductions in food overproduction and waste.

-Prep checklists usually come as spreadsheet forms, and many of the current POS systems and management tools actually offer pre-set prep lists that interface with inventory.
-When creating prep checklists for your restaurant, here are some things you should include:
+Prep checklists usually come as spreadsheet forms, and many of the current POS systems and management tools actually offer pre-set prep lists that integrate with inventory.

 Side work is restaurant jargon for tasks outside the waitstaff’s main work of serving food and waiting tables.
 This may include wiping down counters, cleaning the doors and windows, stocking paper products in restrooms, folding napkins, refilling salt and pepper shakers, and running laundry.

 Generally, these tasks are divided up among all the waitstaff at the end of their shift, and completing them can make the difference between having a great or mediocre next shift.
 However, some of these tasks may be done during the shift too.
-Here are some examples:

 To protect your business from legal repercussions while also ensuring that the restaurant is accessible to everyone, it should be ADA compliant.
-This includes not only the building layout and accessibility but also menu creation and hiring processes.
+This includes not only the building layout and accessibility, but also menu creation and hiring processes.

-With comprehensive ADA compliance checklists, you can identify and address areas where your restaurant falls short of ADA requirements.
+With a comprehensive ADA compliance checklist, you can identify and address areas where your restaurant falls short of ADA requirements.

 A restaurant financial audit is the process of ensuring all your important financial reports are in order.
 According to the National Restaurant Association, the typical independent restaurant loses up to 5% of its sales each year to fraud and theft, most of which is committed by employees.